sneighzel/CAPSTONE-PROJECT-Simulation-of-a-Network-Infrastructure-Design-for-Amsic-Integrated-School/README.md

 - Documentation (Lead): I led the writing and compilation of the project documentation, including the rationale, objectives, system design, and technical explanations.
 - Network Design (Contributor): I contributed to the layout and planning of the network infrastructure, ensuring it meets the goals of scalability, reliability, and cost-effectiveness.
-- Configuration (Contributor): I assisted in setting up the simulated network using Cisco Packet Tracer, helping with device configurations and addressing.
+- Configuration (Contributor): I assisted in setting up the simulated network using EVE-NG, helping with device configurations and addressing.
 - Testing and Validation (Contributor): I took part in performance testing and troubleshooting to ensure the network operates effectively under various conditions.

 ## Tools Used